Skip to contents

 m

-An integer specifying the total number of MCMC iterations.
+An integer specifying the number of MCMC iterations for each chain.

 init_fn